-We are pleased to publically support the recommendations of the National Information Standards Organization (NISO) Open Discovery Initiative (ODI), with the objective of promoting collaboration and transparency among content and discovery providers.
+We are pleased to publicly support the recommendations of the National Information Standards Organization (NISO) Open Discovery Initiative (ODI), with the objective of promoting collaboration and transparency among content and discovery service providers.

-- Content neutrality – Ex Libris remains unaffiliated with any particular publisher or content aggregator.
-The ranking of search results, linking to content, inclusion of materials in Primo Central, and discovery of open access content all uphold the principles of content neutrality.
+- Content neutrality– Ex Libris remains committed to not favor or weight any particular publisher or content aggregator over another.
+The ranking of search results, linking to content, inclusion of materials in the Central Discovery Index, and discovery of open access content all uphold the principles of content neutrality.

 - Non-exclusivity – Ex Libris does not have exclusive agreements with information providers, which can influence metadata management and the rendering of results.

 - Scope of data indexed – Ex Libris strives to always index comprehensive metadata (including subject headings and keywords), abstracts and full text, where these are available.